he-dev/SmartConfig/README.md

 # SmartConfig v4.5
 Because creating configurations should be easy!

+**`SmartConfig`** is a configuration framework that makes writing configurations easier then ever.

 ---

 ## What's new in this version?

 - Bug fixes
 - Easier **`SmartConfig`** properties (now recognized by type not names)
-- Type converter defaults to `JSON` if no match found (in work...)
 - Config name moved from properties to `SettingNameAttribute` to make it consistent for all names

 ---

-**`SmartConfig`** is a configuration framework that makes writing configurations easier then ever.
-Version 4 continues to make the API easier to use and at the same time more robust.

 ## Why another one?
 Configuration should be set up within a few minutes and be easily extended if needed.
 Unfortunatelly most of the time we spend hours writing them over and over again or use multiple systems for different sources.
 With **`SmartConfig`** it's over.
 With only one tool you are able to use multiple configuration sources like database, app.config, xml, registry (more are comming).
 Your configuration is type safe and doesn't contain any magic strings.
-You work with real classes and properties.
-Additionaly **`SmartConfig`** can take care of validating your settings if you tell it to do so.
+You work with real classes and properties. **`SmartConfig`** also can take care of validating your settings if you tell it to do so.

 ## How does it work?
-Briefly, with **`SmartConfig`** you write a `static class` with static properties that will hold the settings when they are loaded.
+Briefly, with **`SmartConfig`** you create a `static class` with static properties (and sub-classes) that will hold the settings when they are loaded.
 Its structure is used to build setting names.
 There is no need to use any hardcoded strings or create enums etc to get any values. **`SmartConfig`** eliminates all magic strings.

-## What dependencies does it have?
-**`SmartConfig`** requires Entity Framework and JSON.NET to be installed od the target machine and it works with .NET <= 4.5.

-## Where are all the settings stored?
-Whereever you want them to be. **`SmartConfig`** supports various data sources and allows you to create your own adapters.
-The latest version supports already the `App.config`'s `connectionStrings` and `appSettings` sections, databases (with `Entity Framework`) and its own xml format that resembles a database and windows registry.

-## Are there any other benefits?
 **`SmartConfig`** is strongly typed and can validate your settings during loading as well as during updating.
 Thus you always know whether you start with valid values.
 It supports many popular types and provides an interface to add your own types if you need to.
-By default **`SmartConfig`** looks for your settings by name however you can specify additional criteria like environment or version ([Semantic Version](http://semver.org)).
-With **`SmartConfig`** you don't have to instantiate anything, you don't have any magic strings and you can find very quickly all places where a particular setting is used.
-All settings are loaded at once and cached in your config definition so there is no overhead accessing them later.
+By default **`SmartConfig`** looks for your settings by name however criteria like environment or version ([Semantic Version](http://semver.org)) can be easily added.
+With **`SmartConfig`** you don't have to instantiate anything.
+All settings are loaded at once and cached in your config definition so there is no overhead accessing them later and you know wheter they are valid right away.

+## What dependencies does it have?
+**`SmartConfig`** requires `Entity Framework`, `JSON.NET` and `SmartUtilities`.
+The minimum required .NET version is 4.5.

+## Where are all the settings stored?
+Wherever you want them to be. **`SmartConfig`** supports several data sources and allows you to create your own adapters.
+The default data source is the `App.config` file and its to sections: `connectionStrings` and `appSettings`.
+If you want to store your settings in a database use the `DbSource` or `RegistrySource` to work with the windows registry if this is where you store them.

 ## Where can I get it?
-You can install the latest version via the [NuGet](https://www.nuget.org/packages/SmartConfig/) package manager:
+You can install the latest version via the [NuGet](https://www.nuget.org/packages/SmartConfig/) package manager or by typing in the command:

 ```
 Install-Package SmartConfig